synw/centcom/README.md

 }()
    ```

-Publish into a channel using client drivers (channel has to be set `public=true` in Centrifugo's config):
+Publish into a channel using client drivers (the namespace has to be set `public=true` in Centrifugo's config):

    ```go
 payload := []int{1}